ZeroxCorbin/ARCLManager_QueueJobManager_Demo/README.md

 # ARCLStream_QueueManager_WPFTest
-Sample and test program for ARCLStream DLL
+Sample and test program for ARCLManager DLL